 Based on information we have analyzed, the risk of transmission of COVID-19 from one passenger to another passenger on board is very low.
 Possible reasons are that customers sit facing forward and not toward each other, seat backs provide a barrier, the use of HEPA filters and the direction of the air flow on board (from ceiling to floor), and the limited movement onboard aircraft once seated add to the onboard protection.

-As an added protection against possible in-flight transmission, IATA recommends the use of face coverings by travelers in situations where physical distancing cannot be maintained, including in flight.

-For these reasons, physical distancing on board (e.g. through blocked seats) is not necessary.
+As an added protection against possible in-flight transmission, IATA recommends the use of face coverings by travellers in situations where physical distancing cannot be maintained, including in flight.
+In this regard, it should not be assumed that physical distancing on board (e.g. through blocked seats) would be necessary.